meganesu/personal-site-v2/src/blog/2010s-decade-review.md

     * But even with all that, I was still opting for the "easy" route.
 Toward the end of junior year, Sean had asked if I wanted to join the Maestros team, a final games project that another housemate, Dru, was building.
 At that point, it sounded more interesting than what I'd heard about the standard CS final capstone class (which was about building something for an industry company or something like that), so I agreed.
 I can't remember how the conversations went, but I think they specifically wanted me on the team because of my 3D animation experience.
 I ended up being a manager for all the other animators on the team - remote folks who I'm not even sure were students?
 And so once again I was doing art instead of programming.
 At the time, I think I was relieved to not have another thing pulling my attention.
 This was an easy way to finish my final project requirement, and it allowed me to focus on other things.
 * Applied for City Year.
 There was a job fair on campus, and they were one of the only organizations that was focused on doing good - not just making money.
 My sister was in New York, and I thought it would be great to be closer to her.
 I knew I didn't want to work as a full-time software developer - I didn't want to be a "code monkey" at a big tech company.
 I wanted to do work that mattered - that impacted others' lives for good.
 So I applied and got accepted!
 * TA for CS 103, for Crowley
+- Played a lot of Just Dance at the CS Haus
+- CS Haus Big Bear trip
+- USC beat Stanford, and we all rushed the field
+- Clark moved out
+- Went to India - Alternative Winter Break

 2014:
 * Spring.